 The famous ice lagoon is usually full of ice bergs that can be blue.
 It is also possible to see stripes of black in the ice where a volcanic eruption has covered the glacier in black ash.
 The lagoon is so close to the ocean, that it is possible to see icebergs on the black sand beach.

 The glacier lagoon at Fjallsarlon is often full of icebergs as well.
 The lagoons is much smaller than Jokulsarlon. but it is possible to see the ice calving from the glacier shelf in the Summer.
+A Summer boat tour could get you in a good position to see the ice calving.
+Fjallsarlon Lagoon is more likely to be frozen and it is sometimes possible to walk on in.

 Glacier Ice Photography